rustwasm/rfcs/text/009-error-handling.md

 And all of the above costs are unavoidable: even if you *know* that it will never error, you must still pay the cost in JS glue, file size, and runtime performance.

-This means `wasm-bindgen` is no longer truly zero-cost.
-And unfortunately this problem is pervasive throughout the entire `wasm-bindgen` ecosystem, so even though the costs may be small for a single function, it adds up with hundreds or thousands of functions.
+This means wasm-bindgen is not truly zero-cost.
+And unfortunately this problem is pervasive throughout the entire wasm-bindgen ecosystem, so even though the costs may be small for a single function, it adds up with hundreds or thousands of functions.